aleksmllr/Data-Science/README.md

 # Data-Science
-Compilation of weekly assignments for my data science class at UWO
+Compilation of weekly assignments for my data science class at a university I cannot share.